IBM 5120

-The IBM 5120 Computing System (sometimes referred to as the IBM 5110 Model 3) was announced in February 1980 as the desktop follow-on to the IBM 5110 Computing System.
-It featured two built-in 8-inch 1.2 MB floppy disk drives, 9-inch monochrome monitor, 32KB RAM and optional IBM 5114 stand-alone diskette unit with two additional 8-inch 1.2 MB floppy disk drives.
-The system was sold with both APL and BASIC languages in ROM and provided a toggle switch on the front panel to select the language.
+The IBM 5120 Computing System (sometimes referred to as the IBM 5110 Model 3) is a 16-bit microcomputer developed by IBM and released in February 1980.
+Marketed as the desktop follow-on to the portable IBM 5110 Computing System, it featured two built-in 8-inch 1.2 MB floppy disk drives, an integrated 9-inch monochrome monitor, 32 KB RAM, plus an optional IBM 5114 stand-alone diskette unit with two additional 8-inch 1.2 MB floppy disk drives.

+The system was sold with both APL and BASIC languages in ROM, and provided a toggle switch on the front panel to select the language.
 APL allowed numerous business software written on IBM minicomputers to run on the 5120.

 Description

 It was launched in 1980 as the lowest-priced IBM business computer to date.
 Depending on the options the overall system prices ranged from $9,340 to $23,990.
-To emphasize its office image IBM released in that same year 6 new programs: task inventory, billing, payroll, accounts payable, accounts receivable and general ledger accounting.
+To emphasize its office image IBM released six new programs that year: task inventory, billing, payroll, accounts payable, accounts receivable and general ledger accounting.

 Aside from larger screen size and performance benefits over its predecessor, the IBM 5120 design incorporated several usability advantages: